Posted on 2 Comments

 1. Knot one end of the 11 yard piece of Imitation Sinew.
 To avoid adding additional knots, do not cut the piece shorter.
 Use it as one piece and work slowly to avoid tangling.

 2. Begin at point A1 in the diagram and continue threading the breastplate as illustratbreast plate plains style instructions ed in the diagram.
-Remember to begin with the second row of holes on each leather strip, because the first row will be used to fasten the Deerskin Leather Lacing to hang the breastplate around your neck.
+Start by threading the second row of holes on each leather strip, as the first row secures the Deerskin Leather Lacing that allows the breastplate to hang around your neck.
 While threading, draw the Imitation Sinew completely through each row, but do not pull it too tightly.
 After threading the last row, knot the Imitation Sinew.

 3. Cut the 72” Deerskin Leather Lacing into pieces.
 One 20” piece is for the neck, one 16” piece is for the top row, and the remainder is for the waist ties.
 Fasten the Deerskin Leather Lacing for the top row as illustrated.
 Tie the neck piece to the Deerskin Leather Lacing on the top row (B).
-Hang the breastplate around your neck to determine where the waist ties should be attached.
+Place the breastplate around your neck and assess its fit to identify the best spots for attaching the waist ties.
 Attach the waist ties by knotting the Deerskin Leather Lacing on the breastplate strip (as shown in C).

 4. Carefully cut the pieces of soft Deerskin Leather into 34 pieces of fringe, 4”-5” long about 1/16” thick.
 Attach the fringe as illustrated (D), one to each loop of cord on the outer edges.